zapata-engineering/orquestra-core/docs/guides/backends.rst

     Because tests are often specific to their ``Backend``, there are only prototype backend tests in `orquestra-quantum <https://github.com/zapatacomputing/orquestra-quantum/blob/main/src/orquestra/quantum/api/backend_test.py>`_.
 Implementations of these tests are in the integrations that house specific backends.
 Please refer to the section on :ref:`currently integrated backends <integrated_backends>` for a complete list of backends

-For gates tests, the goal is to ensure it is properly implemented.
+For gates tests, the goal is to ensure it is properly implemented. @yogi I'm going to need some help here because all the examples I can find just say "pass" (https://github.com/zapatacomputing/orquestra-forest/blob/main/tests/orquestra/integrations/forest/simulator_test.py and https://github.com/zapatacomputing/orquestra-cirq/blob/main/tests/orquestra/integrations/cirq/simulator/simulator_test.py and https://github.com/zapatacomputing/orquestra-quantum/blob/main/tests/orquestra/quantum/symbolic_simulator_test.py and etc)

 -- Also tests for gates – and why they are important (we can use the example of XY gate in various frameworks and their conventions.
 Or not ¯\_(ツ)_/¯)